joao-alegria/StickmanCharades/README.md

 This documentation includes: reports, contracts, code and API documentation and possibly presentations.

 The deployment is done using Docker containers, automated with the help of Jenkins.
-The solution is built using Jakarta (formerly known as JavaEE) and uses technologies such as: PostgreSQL (for persistence), Kafka (for streaming and logging), JUnit and possibly Selenium (for testing), Unity Engine (for desktop UI) and AngularJS (for web UI).
+The solution is built using Springboot and uses technologies such as: PostgreSQL (for persistence), Kafka (for streaming and logging), JUnit and Cucumber (for testing), Unity Engine (for desktop UI) and AngularJS (for web UI).

 ## Authors

 André Pedrosa, nmec.
 85098

 Filipe Pires, nmec.
 85122

-Helder Paraense, nmec.
-96307

 João Alegria, nmec.
 85048